vidyasharma17/Medical-Expense-Predictor/README.md

 3. **Plan for Dependents**: For users with children, consider family insurance plans to optimize costs.
 4. **Preventive Care**: Regular check-ups can help manage age-related health risks and lower medical expenses.

----

-### For Further Development
-1. Integrate additional features like predictions based on medical history or specific health conditions.
-2. Enhance model accuracy by incorporating larger and more diverse datasets.
-3. Develop a mobile-friendly version of the chatbot for wider accessibility.
-4. Expand the app to include real-time data analysis and user-specific healthcare insights.

-By following these recommendations, the tool can be further refined to provide even greater value and utility to users.